-The administration of each school building shall provide instruction for and training of students, through fire drills, in procedures for leaving the building in the shortest possible time and without confusion or panic.
+The administration of each school building shall provide instruction for and training of students, and staff through fire drills, in procedures for leaving the building in the shortest possible time and without confusion or panic.

-Fire drills shall be held at least twelve (12) times in each school year; eight (8) of these shall be held between September 1 and December 1.
+Fire drills shall be held at least eight (8) times in each school year; eight (8) of these shall be held between September 1 and December 31.
 At least one-third (1/3) of all such required drills shall be through use of the fire escapes on buildings where fire escapes are provided.
-At least one (1) of the twelve (12) drills shall be held during each of the regular lunch periods, or shall include special instruction on the procedures to be followed if a fire occurs during a student's lunch period.
+At least one (1) of the eight (8) drills shall be held during each of the regular lunch periods, or shall include special instruction on the procedures to be followed if a fire occurs during a student's lunch period.